 The Association participates in the Social Housing Pension Scheme (SHPS), a multi-employer defined benefit scheme.
-During the year, the Association recognised its individual share of the SHPS scheme deficit following an exercise carried out by independent actuaries to identify each member's share of the deficit.
-In previous year's, the Association recognised a liability based on the present value of the agreed deficit reduction contributions.
-The change in the liability as a result of the change in estimate has been recognised in other comprehensive income.
 The in-year movement in the scheme deficit is split between operating charges, finance costs and, in other comprehensive income, actuarial gains and losses.